babel/website/_posts/2016-12-06-the-state-of-babel.md

 - In September, we released the first version of [babel-preset-env](https://github.com/babel/babel-preset-env).
 - After a year on [Phabricator](https://twitter.com/sebmck/status/667097915605708804), we moved back to to [GitHub issues](https://twitter.com/left_pad/status/773619871074648064) thanks solely to [@danez](https://github.com/danez) and his amazing (and underappreciated) work.

-Now `babel-core` is downloaded over 5 million times per month and almost 60 million times total.
+Now `babel-core` is downloaded over 5 million times per month and almost 60 million times total and used at huge companies like Facebook/Netflix/Airbnb and other OSS projects like React/Yarn.

+> If you're using Babel, let us know with a [PR](https://github.com/babel/babel.github.io/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Aclosed+%22New+User%3A%22)!

 Thanks everyone for your continued support!
 We want to continue acting as the foundation of the JavaScript toolchain: compilation, linting, minification, codemods, code coverage, etc.